iobis/pacman-final-training/README.md

             └── wordConditionalProbIndexArr.txt
 ```

-Run the pipeline with Snakemake or Docker using the following commands:
+Run the pipeline with Snakemake or Docker using either of the following commands:

 ```bash
 snakemake --use-conda --configfile data/config_files/config.yaml --rerun-incomplete --printshellcmds